adamnew123456/USM/README.md

 USM also comes with `usm-lib-helper`, which help you run programs in USM which need shared libraries.
 `man usm-lib-helper` should give you an idea on how to use this tool.

-## Contributing

-I am always willing to look over any issues or pull requests, so feel free to send them via GitHub (preferably, not by email).

-_adamnew123456_